morrownr/USB-WiFi/home/USB_Ports.md

 USB-connected devices.

-New systems and motherboards with the problematic AMD chipsets are still being sold as of 2026-05 so beware.
+New systems and motherboards with the problematic AMD chipsets are still being sold as of 2026 so beware.
 Recommend installing updated BIOS, if available.
+You might also consider installing a low cost USB3 PCIe x1 card if you have a slot available.

 - USB ports wear over time and various things can happen if contacts are not solid and clean.